sst-inc/help/README.md

 Instead, this happened: **explanation**
 ```

-Include any files or images that helps describe your issue.
+Include any files or images that helps describe your issue

+5. Post your issue

+6. Once someone has resolved your issue, remember to mark the reply as the answer, so others that have the same issue know which solution works